Léopold Cambier, firstname.lastname@example.org

 My current interests are the design of new, robust and fast sparse linear solver.

 More precisely, we are trying to combine ideas for (sparse) direct solvers and fast algorithms.
 On one side, direct solvers use fill-reducing orderings (i.e., the Nested Dissection in most cases) to reduce fill-in during the factorization, and to exhibit parallelism in the operations.
 On the other side, fast algorithms use the fact that for a large class of linear systems, far-field interactions are typically low-rank.
 By introducing this idea, we are able to eliminate many more unknowns than usual, at a fraction of the cost.
 The result is an algorithm with a complexity much closer to O(n), able to solve large systems at a fraction of the cost of direct methods, while keeping most of they good properties.
+The algorithm works relatively well on SPD systems, and we are now focused on unsymmetric systems.

 - This page: https://stanford.edu/~lcambier